afruizc/blog/content/04-my-journey-in-the-functional-world.md

 displayed take 4 chars.

 My next project was a simple [matching game](https://ruizandr.es/matching_game).
-My girlfriend is a teacher and she needed a way to teach colors to her 4 year olds.
-We worked together and made a game where animals and colors are paired.
+My girlfriend is a teacher.
+With everything going on, She needed a way to remotely teach colors to her 4 year old kids.
+We worked together and made a simple matching game for animals and colors.
 Super fun experience working with her.

-After about 1 month of ELM, I started to see some things I didn't particularly like.
-There's a very vocal minority in the Elm community likes to complain about the way Evan (Elm's creator) does things.
-The way I see it, this is some nice juicy drama, and as such it needs people to take sides or at least have an opinion.
-Here's my opinion.
-[NoRedInk](https://www.noredink.com/) is a company where many of the Elm core team works.
-They pay Evan and some other really smart people to maintain Elm, and as a consecuence of this, Elm is optimized to be used in NoRedInk.
-This makes is so that it the Elm communitiy the NoRedInk way is normally the correct way.
-This is all good and fine because Elm has been open about allowing developers to have workarounds.
-Then came Elm 0.19, and took away the capabilities of interacting with bare javascript.
-The problem was, the core team did not have this restrictions and were still able to interop with javascript.
-The Elm team told the world, “Do as we say, not as we do”, and the world got pissed.

-As I said before, I didn’t particularly like this philosophy, but as one can attest, most of our parents adhere to the same philosophy.
-Who can really blame them (both our parents and the Elm team).
-I hope that in the future, people work things out, Elm isn't forked, and we all live happy and fruitful lives.

-My love for elm has never died down.
-When I evaluate technologies for frontend, I'm always keeping Elm in the radar because it's so nice to work with.
+One thing I don't like about Elm is their "Do as I say, not as I do" philosophy.

-While the ELM fantasy lasted, I was very happy.
+I still really like Elm, and while the fantasy lasted, I was very happy.
 But one day I remembered.
 I was a backend engineer.
-Frontend was just a means to a goal, but my true passion, where I am good at, is working behind the scenes.
+Frontend was just a means to a goal.
+My true passion, where I am good at, is working behind the scenes.
 Elm could not help me there.
 So I continued my search.

 ### F#